 During the period, the Group has delivered services in the normal course of its business to ScaleUp Capital (formerly Root Capital) and companies within their investment portfolio of which Simon Philips is a beneficial owner.
 These transactions have been made at arm's length on normal commercial terms.
-The value of transactions was £247,592 in the year ended 31 January 2022, and £53,004 in the year ended 31 January 2021.
-The balance outstanding at 31 January 2022 was £Nil (2021: £12,621).
+The value of transactions was £47,170 (2022: £247,592) and the balance outstanding at 31 January 2023 was £Nil (2022: £Nil).

 Also during the year, the Group received income in respect of a management charge from Keypoint Law Limited Pty, an Australian law firm in which the Group holds a minority shareholding.
-The amount received was £87,930 (2021: £104,700); to the Group and no amount was outstanding at the year end.
+The amount received was £137,238 (2022: £87,930) and £37,689 (2022: Nil) was outstanding at the year end.

-In note 17, the Company shows amounts owed by related parties of £9,385,481 (2021: £7,453,426).
+In note 17, the Company shows amounts owed by related parties of £8,637,484 (2022: £9,385,481).
 This relates to amounts owed by the subsidiary Keystone Law Limited, as Keystone Law Group plc does not have a bank account and, as such, Keystone Law Limited acts as the treasury function for the Group.
-The balances are unsecure, interest free and repayable on demand.
+The balances are unsecured, interest free and repayable on demand.